-The Department of Developmental Services (DDS) is creating a program to allow Regional Center Clients more control in developing their service plans and selecting service providers.
+The Department of Developmental Services (DDS) has created a program to allow Regional Center Clients more control in developing their service plans and selecting service providers.
 The Self Determination Program (SDP) gives participants a budget to purchase services and supports from the providers of their choice.
-SDP participants have a larger role in their service planning and implementation, while receiving assistance from a financial services management provider and an independent facilitator.
-For detailed information and program updates visit the DDS Self-Determination home page.
+SDP participants have a larger role in their service planning and implementation while receiving assistance from a financial services management provider and an independent facilitator.
+For detailed information and program updates, visit the DDS Self-Determination home page.

 Self Determination Program (SDP) Ombudsperson: